 Is it true that Western Parents are Better Than Asian Parents

-After reading about different parenting methods.
-It is clear that raising children in the Western style and parenting as Asian parents are two distinct approaches.
+After reading about different parenting methods, it is clear that raising children in the Western style and parenting as Asian parents are two distinct approaches.
 Let’s take a closer look at how they differ.

-Western Parenting Style
+Western Style Parenting

-1. Western Parents are assertive
+1. Be assertive

 Western parents allow their children to express their opinions and ask questions without fear of being scolded or reprimanded.
 When children exhibit inappropriate behavior, Western parents will often talk to their children about why they acted in that way and ask them how they feel about their actions.